CripterHack/smart-git-commit/README.md

   --ollama-model OLLAMA_MODEL
-                        Model to use for Ollama (will prompt if not specified) --no-ai               Disable AI-powered analysis --timeout TIMEOUT     Timeout in seconds for HTTP requests (default: 10) --verbose             Show verbose debug output --skip-hooks          Skip Git hooks when committing (useful if pre-commit is not installed) --no-revert           Don't automatically revert staged changes on error --version             Show version information and support links
+                        Model to use for Ollama (will prompt if not specified) --no-ai               Disable AI-powered analysis --timeout TIMEOUT     Timeout in seconds for HTTP requests (default: 60) --verbose             Show verbose debug output --skip-hooks          Skip Git hooks when committing (useful if pre-commit is not installed) --no-revert           Don't automatically revert staged changes on error --no-parallel         Disable parallel processing for slower but more stable operation --no-color            Disable colored output --version             Show version information and support links
 ```